poshjosh/automate-idea-to-social-mcp/README.md

 - **Agent Management**: List and configure automation agents for different platforms
 - **Task Creation**: Create and manage automation tasks for content publishing
-- **Content Ideas**: Generate content ideas for various platforms and topics
 - **Status Monitoring**: Track the progress of automation tasks
 - **Setup Validation**: Validate that the underlying automation system is properly configured